-The electric utility shall develop, describe and document alternative resource plans, in addition to the alternative resource plans ordered by the commission pursuant to 20 CSR 4240-21.020(2).
+The electric utility shall develop and describe alternative resource plans, in addition to the alternative resource plans ordered by the commission pursuant to 20 CSR 4240-21.020(2).
 Collectively the electric utility’s alternative resource plans shall demonstrate a reasonable range of strategies, including timing of resources, to meet the system needs identified under subsection (2)(A).

 The electric utility shall provide a clear explanation of the methodology used to develop each alternative resource plan, including how scenarios were defined and how assumptions were applied.